PathwayCommons/guide/src/Rmd/_datasets/TCGA_Ovarian_Cancer/process-data.Rmd

 #### Step 3.
 Calculate the correction

 One of the advantages of TMM is that the RNA-seq data themselves are not transformed using the TMM normalization procedure.
 This leaves the data free from ambiguity and in its raw form.
-Rather, correction is applied during differential expression testing.
-This is discussed in the following section.
+Rather, the correction is applied during differential expression testing by multiplying the total counts or library size by the correction factor resulting in an *effective library size* used in subsequent analysis steps.

+> *A normalization factor below one indicates that a small number of high count genes are monopolizing the sequencing, causing the counts for other genes to be lower than would be usual given the library size.
+As a result, the library size will be scaled down, analogous to scaling the counts upwards in that library.
+Conversely, a factor above one scales up the library size, analogous to downscaling the counts.*
+> <footnote class="pull-right">- edgeR User Guide, Chapter 2.7.3 </footnote>

 ## <a href="#differentialExpression" name="differentialExpression">V. Differential expression testing</a>